-“When are you guys going to come out with a rear big brake kit?”
+“When are you guys going to come out with a rear big brake kit for my Tesla Model 3?”

 I don’t know how many times we’ve heard it.
 It’s only gotten worse since we’ve released the MPP.R StopTech 368mm BBK.
 Well, the problem dear MPP friends is that the OEM E-Brake is integrated into the caliper, and with an electric car it’s not like you can just leave it in gear when you park and ditch the e-brake!